Endovascular repair is usually the preferred treatment for aortic aneurysm

-The workup is similar to that of patients undergoing open repair, but with some changes.
+The workup is similar to that of patients undergoing open repair.
 In order to prepare for this procedure, it is vital that a full medical work-up be obtained to confirm fitness for anaesthesia.

 This will involve a number of blood tests, and an assessment of the heart with an ECG, thallium scan, and referral to a cardiologist if there are any concerns about your heart.

-A CT scan was necessary for planning the procedure.
+A CT scan would have been performed for planning the procedure.

-It would be fair to say that this procedure has broadened the scope of elective AAA repair, as many patients previously unfit for open repair, can now be offered EVAR
+It would be fair to say that this procedure has broadened the scope of elective AAA repair, as many patients previously unfit for open repair, can now be offered Endovascular Aneurysm Repair.

 Day of procedure